Posted on Leave a comment

 As part of my series on How Pickups Work here is How To Test Pickup Phase – The Easy Way.

 There is, of course, a hard way and that’s putting pickups into a guitar and having a listen later.
-That’s fine if you get it right first time but a pain if you have to re-wire the pickup again later.
+That’s fine if you get it right first time.
+But a pain if you have to re-wire the pickup again later.

 Its a very simple test using an analog (needle type) meter.
 It’s simply a case of hooking the pickup up to the meter, setting the meter to Milli Amperes and tapping the poles of the pickup with a screwdriver.
 The needle will “kick” to either the right or left.
 This indicates the phase.